MarcinPx/AI-Crab-age-prediction/README.md

 This project is using AI to predict crab age.
 It is using First Random Forest Regression Model from scikit-learn, TensorFlow Sequential groups a linear stack of layers into a Model with ‘Adam’ optimizer, Third  Linear Regression Model.
-More info inside analytics CA Marcin Pelech-G.docx file.
+More info inside Project-G.docx file.